openmrv/MRV/Formatted/Modules_1/image_composite.md

 ### 1.3 Videos

-The [Open MRV YouTube channel](https://www.youtube.com/channel/UCdPooUCxF3HRIWdEh4pwrqQ) contains videos that walk you through some sections of this and other modules.
-For this module, a video was created for each subsection of Section 3.
+The [Open MRV YouTube channel](https://www.youtube.com/channel/UCdPooUCxF3HRIWdEh4pwrqQ) contains videos that walk you through some sections of this and other tutorials here on OpenMRV.
+For this tutorial, a video was created for each subsection of Section 3.
 Tutorial: Creating a composite.
 Please note that the script development in the videos might not be exactly the same as demonstrated in each step of the tutorial (i.e., order of code lines and variable names might differ, etc.), and that each video is built upon previous ones.
 In any case, the same outputs are produced.
 You can find in each section below a hyperlink to its corresponding video.
 It is recommended to go through each section before watching the videos.

 ## 2 Learning objectives